chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 4.5 -** If a person who is required under Rule 4.4 to file a Notice of Appearance fails to do so:
 - **(a)** the person is presumed to take no position on the cross appeal; and
-- **(b)** unless a panel justice otherwise orders, no party to the appeal has any obligation to serve on the person any further documents related to the appeal or cross appeal.
+- **(b)** unless a panel judge otherwise orders, no party to the appeal has any obligation to serve on the person any further documents related to the appeal or cross appeal.

 ## Part 5 - Appeal Proceedings